 - Swan Ganz (right heart) catheterization

 - Transcatheter aortic valve replacement (TAVR)

-- Transcatheter mitral valve repair (MitraClip)
+- Transcatheter mitral valve repair and replacement (MitraClip)

 - Transcatheter septal defect repair